maquarocket/btd6randomizer/README.md

 ### Heroes Randomizer

 The **_randomize heroes_** option will randomly select 1 hero for each player.
-The random assignment does not repeat heroes for different players.
-Thus if randomizing for 4 players, all the 4 selected heroes will be different.
+The random assignment can repeat heroes for different players.
+Thus, it is possible for multiple players to get the same hero.

 ### Game Mode Randomizer